fangjunzhou/fangjunzhou/README.md

 My name is Fangjun Zhou.
 I'm a computer science student interested in all kinds of cutting-edge technology, including computer graphics, computer vision, and machine learning.
 I developed several personal projects and participated in some open-source projects.
 I deeply understood how to use algorithms, data structures, and design patterns in practice.

 I'm also a game developer.
-I'm keep working on a Unity open source framework [TOKMAK Framework](https://github.com/Fangjun-Zhou/TOKMAK-Framework).
+I've worked on a Unity open source framework [TOKMAK Framework](https://github.com/Fangjun-Zhou/TOKMAK-Framework).
 This framework provides basic game development support including object pooling, event dispatcher, and timeline system.

-This is my [blog](https://fangjun-zhou.github.io).
-I'll post some articles related to game developing, computer graphics, and machine learning here.
+This is my [blog](https://fangjunzhou.github.io).
+I'll post some articles related to game developing, computer graphics, computer vision, and algorithms here.